nlpie-research/efficient-ml/README.md

 These datasets do require data agreements and will require users to request access to the data prior to use.

 ### Pre-processing
 We follow the pre-processing steps below to prepare datasets locally for use with the scripts provided.
+It is a bit clunky, but you eventually want all datasets to land in the same  global dataset directory.

 #### MIMIC-III
 To prepare the clinical outcome tasks: mortality prediction (MIMIC MP), length of stay prediction (MIIMC LOS), we follow the steps provided by the original authors [here](https://github.com/bvanaken/clinical-outcome-prediction#create-admission-notes-for-outcome-prediction-from-mimic-iii).